Symptoms include cough and shortness of breath.

 Chemical pneumonitis may also be caused by inhalation of laxative oils (such as mineral, castor, and paraffin oils) and hydrocarbons (such as gasoline, kerosene, and petroleum products).

-Sudden shortness of breath and a cough develop within minutes or hours.
+Symptoms of chemical pneumonitis include sudden shortness of breath and a cough that develops within minutes or hours.
 Other symptoms may include fever and pink frothy sputum.
 In less severe cases, the symptoms of aspiration pneumonia may occur a day or two after inhalation of the toxin.

-Although antibiotics are not usually effective for this condition, they are often given because doctors cannot easily distinguish chemical pneumonitis from a bacterial aspiration pneumonia.
-Up to 30 to 50% of people with serious chemical pneumonitis due to inhaled stomach acid die.
+Although antibiotics are not usually effective for this condition, they are often given because doctors cannot easily distinguish chemical pneumonitis from a bacterial aspiration pneumonia, and often a bacterial pneumonia can develop as a complication of chemical pneumonitis.

 Doctors may recommend various strategies to help prevent chemical pneumonitis in people at risk.
-These include stopping or reduce the dosage of drugs that cause sedation.
-They may also suggest that the head of the bed be raised slightly to prevent food, liquid or acid from the stomach from moving up into the throat and then down into the lungs.
-A speech pathologist may recommend specific food textures or thickened liquids and teach the person specific swallowing techniques (for example, swallowing while tucking the chin toward the chest) to reduce the risk of food and liquids going down into the lungs.
+These include stopping or reducing the dosage of drugs that cause sedation.
+They may also suggest that the head of the bed be raised slightly to prevent food, liquid, or acid in the stomach from moving up into the throat and then down into the lungs.
+People may need to eat foods with only certain textures or drink thickened liquids to help reduce the risk of aspiration.
+A speech pathologist may teach people specific swallowing techniques (for example, swallowing while tucking the chin toward the chest) to reduce the risk of food and liquids going down into the lungs.